 A vector in R contains values that are all of the same type.
-Vectors correspond to a single variable in a data set. "itdt" - 2012/7/30 - 8:05 - page 238 - #264
+Vectors correspond to a single variable in a data set.

 Most data sets consist of more than just one variable, so to store a complete data set we need a different data structure.
 In R, several variables can be stored together in an object called a data frame.